What are you looking for?

 • Goliath beetles are omnivorous.
 An adult’s diet consists mainly of tree sap and ripe fruits, while larvae feed on protein-rich foods like decaying wood and vegetation, dung, and animal remains.

-• While Goliath beetles are famous for their size, they also have a striking appearance, exhibiting a pattern of black, white, and brown.
+• While the beetles are famous for their size, they also have a striking appearance, exhibiting a pattern of black, white, and brown.
 Certain species have a lustrous metallic sheen on their exoskeletons.

-• Despite their large size, Goliath beetles are capable fliers.
+• Despite their large size, these beetles are capable fliers.

 • Goliath beetles are part of the scarab beetle family.